37 Comments

 How to obtain the Interpol clearance in Peru

-All foreigners must present the "Ficha de Canje Internacional" to Migraciones when changing their immigration status, for example from a temporary visa or temporary authorization (for example tourist) to another temporary or residence visa or from one resident permit type to another.
-So, before you can even start any temporary resident visa application process, you first have to get the Interpol clearance done.
+All foreigners must present the "Ficha de Canje Internacional" to Migraciones when changing their immigration status, for example, from a temporary visa or temporary authorization (for example, tourist) to another temporary or residence visa or from one resident permit type to another.
+So, before you can even start any temporary or resident visa application process in Peru, you first have to get the Interpol clearance done.

 Content overview